 No, there is no longer a federal tax penalty for not having health coverage.
 However, some states have their own individual health insurance mandates.

 While you may not be charged a penalty for not having health insurance, having continuous coverage can help you save money in the future.
 Even if you’re relatively healthy right now, health insurance provides financial protection.
-Accidents happen, and a health plan protects you from high, unexpected medical costs.
+In the event that your health changes, a health plan protects you from high, unexpected medical costs.

 Wellmark is here to help you with your health insurance questions